negar7918/negar7918.github.io/index.md

 Some examples of research questions that interests me:
 1. How can we build tools to <b>extract biologically meaningful embeddings</b>?
-2. How can we <b>augment biologically relavant signals</b> when performing approximate Bayesian inference?
+2. How can we <b>augment biologically relevant signals</b> when performing approximate Bayesian inference?
 3. What happens theoretically in the inference framework when <b>posterior collapse</b> occurs and how can we push away this event?